 It is also important that the coating is installed in the correct manner by people like ourselves who have done the work before with success and know what they are doing.

-We use Andura roofgard, which has been independently tested and approved by the paint research association, and we only use experienced roofing contractors to install the system.
+We used Andura roofgard on one project, which has been independently tested and approved by the paint research association, and whenever we get asked to provide a roof coating, we only use experienced roofing contractors to install the system.

 Andura state that…